 Admission Requirements

 Applicants for admission to the Traditional Program need to initially file an application with the Office of Admissions.
-Once acceptance into the College is complete, students may then apply to the nursing program, which conducts its own selection process.
-Freshmen apply to the nursing program at the end of the first year of study.
+Application to the Nursing Program is a separate process and the Nursing Program conducts its own selection process.
+Freshmen apply to the nursing program at the beginning of their second semester at the University.
 Transfer students may have their college transcripts reviewed and evaluated for credits by the Office of Admissions.
-The following are required for consideration for entry into the nursing program (pending space available): an earned minimum cumulative grade point average (GPA) of 2.7; a grade of B- or better in the natural sciences; and a score of 70% or greater on the TEAS basic skills assessment test.
+The following are required for consideration for entry into the nursing program, (pending space available) an earned minimum cumulative grade point average (GPA) of 2.7; a grade of B- or better in the natural sciences; and meet Dominican University’s current required score on the Test of Essential Academic Skills (TEAS).

-(The number of times a student may take the ATI TEAS exam is limited to 5 times.)
+(The number of times a student may take the TEAS exam is limited to 5 times.)

 Prerequisites

-All candidates for the Traditional nursing program must take English and Mathematics Placement Tests as specified by the Office of Admissions.
-College math and English courses must be taken as determined by the placement test results.
-Chemistry for Healthcare Professionals, Biochemistry, and Anatomy and Physiology I and II must be successfully completed with a B- minimum prior to acceptance into nursing.
-Additionally, Freshman Seminar, General Psychology II, Speech, and Transitions to Nursing are suggested divisional requirements for entry into nursing.
+Candidates for the Traditional nursing program must take Dominican University Writing and Math Placement tests as specified by the Office of Admissions. these results will guide your placement in the required college-level Math coursework.
+Additionally, applicants must successfully complete Chemistry for Healthcare Professionals, Biochemistry, and Anatomy and Physiology I and II with a minimum grade of B- prior to formal acceptance into the program.

 Curriculum

 All courses in the three-year (six-semester) Traditional nursing program must be taken in sequence at Dominican University.
 The curriculum is designed to prepare baccalaureate-level nurses who will promote professional health care across the lifespan and settings to all populations.
-The Bachelor of Science degree in Nursing consists of 131 credits.
+The Bachelor of Science degree in Nursing consists of 131 credits of which 61 of those credits are required Nursing courses.
 Graduates of the Division of Nursing are afforded a multitude of work and educational opportunities.
+Dominican University also offers a Masters in Family Nurse Practitioner and a Doctorate of Nurse Practitioner Program.

 margaret.delorenzo@duny.edu